Carroll College Theatre is proud to

 We are on Facebook!

-Check it for current information and photos and information from the past.
+Check out the Theatre Facebook page for current information and photos and information from the past.
 It is an easy way for all past, present and future Carroll Theatre people to access information, memories and just stay in touch.